 - “Thank You” / “Congratulations” / “I’m Sorry” & More

-(see more ideas in our Occasions category menu)
+(see more ideas in our Occasions (Yearly) and Occasions (Other) product menu)

 Receiving flowers is often a better than just verbally saying the things above, because the recipient knows you have made the effort to find, choose and send them something.